Osaka Coronavirus Update: Is It Still Safe to Travel in Osaka, Japan?

 Temporary Closures of Attractions in Osaka

-Here’s a list of the attractions that have been closed temporarily and their reopening dates:
+Here’s a list of the attractions that are now open:

 You can check out the complete and updated list of temporary closures of attractions in Japan and via TripAdvisor (in Japanese).